-I've never been one of those intrepid souls who bungee-jumps from a high rock canyon in Utah, alas, or tries white-water rafting in Borneo; truth to tell, I'm probably too timorous or ill-conditioned for either.
-But look at those first two syllables in the very word ''adventure'': They speak for a sense that something wonderful is on the way, which is what I felt every moment in Jerusalem.
-For believers, ''Advent'' means the arrival of illumination or grace or redemption itself; but even for those without belief, the word seems to be standing on tiptoes, to offer a sense of bright expectancy and attention.
+I've never been one of those intrepid souls who bungee jumps from a high rock canyon in Utah, alas, or tries whitewater rafting in Borneo; truth to tell, I'm probably too timorous or ill-conditioned for either.
+But look at those first two syllables in the very word ''adventure'': They speak of a sense that something wonderful is on the way, which is what I felt every moment in Jerusalem.
+For believers, ''Advent'' means the arrival of illumination or grace or redemption itself; but even for those without belief, the word seems to be standing on tiptoe, offering a sense of bright expectancy and attention.
 It all but reminds you that adventure has less to do with the place where you're going—or with what you're going to be doing there—than with the spirit that's propelling you on the journey.
 Every one of us knows how a trip across town can be an adventure, sometimes more than we would like.

 Around them were unpaved streets and half-finished hotels that seemed to embody a place that, to Western eyes, could not have looked less hopeful or prosperous.
 And the material need so painfully obvious on every front only compounded and deepened the spiritual fervor all around.
 Adventure appeared to be telling me here how what we have externally lives in a very complex relation to the much deeper question of how rich we are.

-I love going to Paris, of course; but when I go to the ''Paris of the Middle East,'' Beirut, I find just as much sophistication and savoir-faire as I'd encounter along the avenue Montaigne, but accompanied by a landscape as radiant as in St. Tropez, a populace as charming and multi-lingual as I've found anywhere and a political and historical complexity that gives texture and unexpectedness to the sheer sense of style and joie de vivre everywhere apparent.
-I've loved spending a week just wandering around Venice recently, following nothing but whim; but when I've gone to what used to be known as the ''Venice of the East,'' Bangkok, I find something much less readily apprehensible to me, with shadows and grace-notes and a sense of mystery around the clock that I never found when I was growing up in Europe.
+I love going to Paris, of course; but when I go to the ''Paris of the Middle East,'' Beirut, I find just as much sophistication and savoir faire as I'd encounter along the avenue Montaigne, but accompanied by a landscape as radiant as in Saint Tropez, a populace as charming and multilingual as I've found anywhere and a political and historical complexity that gives texture and unexpectedness to the sheer sense of style and joie de vivre everywhere apparent.
+I've loved spending a week just wandering around Venice recently, following nothing but whim; but when I've gone to what used to be known as the ''Venice of the East,'' Bangkok, I find something much less readily apprehensible to me, with shadows and grace notes and a sense of mystery around the clock that I never found when I was growing up in Europe.